ivishnoi/Getting-and-cleaning-data-coursera-project/CodeBook.md

 	- `frequencyDomainBodyGyroscopeMagnitudeStandardDeviation`
 	- `frequencyDomainBodyGyroscopeMagnitudeMeanFrequency`

-- Average, standard deviation, and weighted average of the frequency components of the frequency-domain magnitude of body angular velocity jerk (derivation of the angular velocity in time):
+- Average, standard deviation, and weighted average of the frequency components of the frequency-domain magnitude of body angular velocity jerk :

 	- `frequencyDomainBodyGyroscopeJerkMagnitudeMean`
 	- `frequencyDomainBodyGyroscopeJerkMagnitudeStandardDeviation`